-Example 3.8.5: Compute PV and Purchase Price with Known Down Payment a) Calculate the original purchase price of the apartment.
+Example 3.8.5: Compute PV and Purchase Price with Known Down Payment

 Andy made a down payment of \$40,000 on an apartment and secured a mortgage for the rest of the purchase price.
 He has agreed to repay this mortgage with end-of-month payments of \$1,580 for 30 years at a 3.45% annual interest rate compounded monthly.